 From making dens to sleepovers (with very little sleep), these are some of my fondest memories growing up.
 Yet the best thing about having my own space was that it was where I could let my imagination run wild.
 When it comes to kids’ bedrooms – it’s where the decorating fun really is.

-I love it when a kids bedroom feature lands on my desk.
+I love it when a kids’ bedrooms feature lands on my desk.
 The colours, the patterns, the teepee tents…the cuteness overload that follows is all sorts of happy.
 Have you seen those beds with slides attached, or bunks shaped like helicopters?
 I wonder what the age limit on those is…

 While getting your kids to sleep is a challenge all in its self, keeping them asleep all through the night often proves to be even harder.
 However, it could be made better by simply updating your window dressings.
 Firstly, you need to make sure that their room is dark enough.
 This is especially important for early nights and light summer evenings, when even for adults it’s hard to hit the hay.
-Go for black out blinds and cordless designs which are safest for kids bedrooms, but as they grow you can opt for a corded design.
+Go for blackout blinds and cordless designs which are safest for kids bedrooms, but as they grow you can opt for a corded design.

 Think about layout

 Although this seems like an obvious thing to do, really think about how your child is going to use the space.
 Is this mainly where they sleep and keep their clothes, or is it doubling as a playroom or work space?
 This will really influence the size of furniture, and the amount of storage you include in the scheme.